cbroms/project-archive/src/routes/project/posts/flygenius-v1.md

 date: 2018-12-13
 category: "Website"
 image: "/static/images/flygenius-v1/og1.jpg"
+excerpt: A four day project to build a machine learning model to predict domestic flight times and website interface to use it.
 ---

 This was a project for [an HCI class at CMU](http://humanaiclass.org) I took in fall 2018.
 I completed this project in a very short timeframe, just 4 days.
 This involved: